paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 403–4 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 403–4 of this title](./chapter-015-national-security.md#section-403-4) prior to editorial reclassification and renumbering as this section.

 #### Prior Provisions
 A prior section 104 of act July 26, 1947, ch.
 343, title I, as added Pub.
 L. 102–496, title VII, § 705(a)(3), Oct.
 24, 1992, 106 Stat.
 3192; amended Pub.
 L. 104–106, div.
 A, title XV, § 1502(f)(5), Feb.
 10, 1996, 110 Stat.
 510; Pub.
 L. 104–293, title VIII, § 807(b), Oct.
 11, 1996, 110 Stat.
 3480; Pub.
 L. 106–65, div.
 A, title X, § 1067(16), Oct.
 5, 1999, 113 Stat.
 775; Pub.
 L. 106–567, title I, § 105, Dec.
 27, 2000, 114 Stat.
 2834; Pub.
 L. 107–306, title III, §§ 321, 353(b)(1)(A), (4), Nov.
 27, 2002, 116 Stat.
 2391, 2402, related to authorities of Director of Central Intelligence, prior to repeal by Pub.
 L. 108–458, title I, §§ 1011(a), 1097(a), Dec.
 17, 2004, 118 Stat.
 3643, 3698, effective not later than six months after Dec.
 17, 2004, except as otherwise expressly provided.
 See sections 3024 and 3036 of this title.